 This is a small beachfront suburb of Los Angeles with less than 20,000 residents.
-Just like in most of California, the weather there, too, is pleasant all year long.
+Just like in most of California, the weather there, too, is pleasant all year long, so the best time of the year to move here is anytime.
 The people living there are known for the laid-back lifestyle.
 So, if you’re looking for a casual place where you can enjoy surfing among many other activities, you’ve found one.

 Hermosa Beach is a good choice for families, singles, and couples, as well.
 Whatever your relationship status and whatever preferences and interests you might have, you’ll fall in love with Hermosa from the very first day there.
 This suburb offers a lot of exciting things to do and it hosts the “largest arts & crafts fair in Southern California” – Fiesta Hermosa.